-E.g. is the Latin abbreviation for exempli gratia and means “for example.”
-I.e. is the abbreviation for for id est and means “in other words.”
-To avoid confusion, remember that E is for example (e.g.) and that i and e are the first letters of in essence, an alternative English translation of i.e.
+I.e. and e.g. are both Latin abbreviations.
+E.g. stands for exempli gratia and means “for example.”
+I.e. is the abbreviation for id est and means “in other words.”
+Remember that E is for example (e.g.) and that I and E are the first letters of in essence, an alternative English translation of i.e.

 But why bother with all this Latin?
 Don’t we have enough abbreviations in English?